Azure/azure-powershell/src/DesktopVirtualization/DesktopVirtualization.Autorest/docs/Update-AzWvdSessionHost.md

 HostPoolName/SessionHostName Microsoft.DesktopVirtualization/hostpools/sessionhosts
 ```

-This command updates a Windows Virtual Desktop SessionHost in a Host Pool.
+This command updates a Azure Virtual Desktop SessionHost in a Host Pool.

 ## PARAMETERS